fettay/prez_seminar/PITCHME.md

 **Is FWER post hoc ?** No, the significance level has to be determined before looking at the data.

-**Is FDR mild ?** Neither, the fdr and the hypothesis have also to be determined before starting the procedure.
+**Is FDR mild ?** No, the fdr have also to be determined before starting the procedure.

 ---